Course Name: Firefly Golf Course

 Best Par 3: 2nd hole, 176 yards, 9th handicap.
 Out of 13 par threes, it’s sort of sad I chose this rather mundane downhill par 3 as the best one.
 This is a solid hole with a green flanked by two bunkers but nothing special.

 Best Par 4: 9th hole, 301 yards, 15th handicap.
 This hole almost wins by default because its fairway was the best on the entire course.
 Besides that, it requires a relatively straight shot on a blind teeshot and is a good birdie chance.

 General Comments: This course is struggling financially and pace of play was very fast, as there were very few groups on the course.
 The putting green is actually in pretty good shape and indicative of the greens on the course.
 I hesitate to compare this course to Audubon Park, which is truly a great executive course, but I feel I must.
 An 18 hole executive course makes no sense to me, and a regulation length 9 hole course makes sense financially and maintenance-wise.

-Verdict: Although Firefly offers a cheap round, this course is not worth playing in its current condition.
+Verdict: Although Firefly offers a cheap round, it is not worth playing in its current condition.